aghosal89/Frechet_SingleIndex/README.md

 - nm_cost.m
 - fminsearchbnd.m

-Once the optimization steps are completed for various simulation settings, the estimates of the index parameter and the choice of bandwidth are computed using codes in:
+Once the optimization steps are completed for various simulation settings, the estimates of the index parameter and the choice of bandwidth are computed.
+For p=3 covariates, the convergence of the eta estimates was visualized using the 2-D histogram using the 'hist2d.m' function obtained from the link: https://www.mathworks.com/matlabcentral/fileexchange/66629-2-d-histogram-plot.
+The codes can be found in the following script:

 - Sphere_computation.m